 Is CompTIA Linux+ worth it?
 We think so.
 But we’re not the only source that loves this cert.
 IT professionals and tech training providers also think CompTIA Linux+ is worthwhile and want you to know why.

-“Within the next few years, (CompTIA) Linux+ will likely become a widely recognized and valued certification, and earning it now could put you ahead of your peers when competing for a job,” wrote Josh Burnett.
+“Within the next few years, (CompTIA) Linux+ will likely become a widely recognized and valued certification, and earning it now could put you ahead of your peers when competing for a job,” wrote Josh Burnett from CBT Nuggets.

 Also, Free Tutorial Online called CompTIA Linux+ “a quick way to show employers that you have Linux skills.”